microsoftarchive/BatchAI/utilities/README.md

 For specifying a custom list of parameters, which each parameter is a dictionary of parameters.
 This method allows pairs of parameters to be grouped together during combination generation.

 Arguments:
-* parameterName: the name of the parameter.
+* parameter_name: the name of the parameter.
 Only capital letters and underscores are allowed.
 Required.
 * values: a list of values for the parameter, where each value is a dictionary.

 Examples:

 ```
 DictParameter(
-    parameterName="HYPERPARAMS",
+    parameter_name="HYPERPARAMS",
     values=[{
         "LEARNING_RATE": 1e-4,
         "HIDDEN_LAYER_SIZE": 100